PJF98/FootballSurvivor/README.md

 algorithm is the best and should be the benchmark to beat for my algorithm.

-I then coded up my algorithm in predictions.py (which contains the opponents algorithms are also).
+I then coded up my algorithm in predictions.py (which contains the opponents algorithms also).
 The full simulation is in full_simulation.py.
 I found several values of n for my algorithm where beating the greedy algorithm with n=6 being the best (I tried 10,000 runs with n = 3,4,5,6,7).
 For the full simulation I also decided to chose to randomise the weeks which were used each time in case